WarleyLopes/CrossMail/README.md

 # Tasks:
 1. Complete the automated test to include the missing functionality, refer to the section titled 'Project Assessment' for requirements [IN PROGRESS]
 2. There are a few bugs in the existing code that we'd like you to fix, the test case seems to be failing right now.
 Even though the project might not be in a great structure, please do not spend your valuable time on structure modifications unless explicitly asked to, just focus on fixing bugs.
-[IN PROGRESS]
+[DONE]
 3. Refactor the code in existing 'Should_Send_Email' test case to use Page Object Model.
 [DONE]

 PLEASE NOTE THAT ALL THE TASKS LISTED ABOVE ARE MANDATORY.
 We'll be evaluating your submission on the following parameters:
 - Code quality and best practices [OK]
 - Implementation of new test cases [IN PROGRESS]
 - Bug fixes [OK]
-- By candidate Warley: Improvements of user locale problems while running the web driver [TO DO]

 # Prerequisites:
 - .NET Core SDK v2.0 or higher
 - Any IDE (Visual Studio 2017 recommended)
+- By Warley: Mail account should be set to English.

 # Development Environment:
 On any terminal move to the "CrossMail.Tests" folder (the folder containing the "CrossMail.Tests.csproj" file) and execute the following commands: